kittykatattack/learnPixiJS/README.md

 use it to open an HTML file in the browser.

-Or you could launch a web server directly from the command line using (http-server)[https://github.com/indexzero/http-server].
+Or you could launch a web server directly from the command line using [http-server](https://github.com/indexzero/http-server).
 After the server starts, navigate to `http://localhost:8080/` in your browser and you'll be able to interact with working versions of all the example files in the book.

 Keeping up with Pixi
 --------------------

-Pixi is an actively developed library, so make sure you (keep an eye on Pixi's code repository)[https://github.com/pixijs/pixi.js] for any changes to the API.
+Pixi is an actively developed library, so make sure you [keep an eye on Pixi's code repository](https://github.com/pixijs/pixi.js) for any changes to the API.